A home is a great investment because you build equity with every payment you make.

 Your debt-to-income ratio (DTI) is the amount of monthly debt obligations you have compared to your monthly income.

-If you need some extra cash to make repairs or renovations to your home then a home equity loan or cash0out refinance could be a great option for you.
+If you need some extra cash to make repairs or renovations to your home, then a home equity loan or cash-out refinance could be a great option for you.

 However, some risks come along with using your home equity as collateral for a loan.
 If for any reason you’re unable to make the payments you could lose your home.